prashi23/fun-blog/_data/blog/2020-02-20-fillerama.md

 # What do I do?

 > I am recently introduced to Game Development(Unreal Engine and C++).
 I am working on that and developing my skills.
 My past experiences are in academic research, data science and machine learning.
-I am familiar with web development and I love to hack in hackathons.
+I am familiar with web development and I love to hack in hackathons.[Frontend: HTML, CSS, JavaScript, NodeJS, React] [Backend: MySQL, Ruby on Rails, MongoDB].
+I have mostly worked with Python, R, C/C++, JavaScript languages.
 If you wanna collab in a project or in a hackathon.
 Feel free to ping me!